 What Are the Odds of Making an Albatross?

-In fact, the odds of making an albatross are said to be approximately 6 million to 1!
+The odds of making an albatross are said to be approximately 6 million to 1!
 That’s right, you have a better chance of being struck by lightning, winning the lottery, or even becoming a professional golfer than hitting an albatross.

 It’s no wonder golfers worldwide pour hours into perfecting their swing, all for that one-in-a-million chance of making an albatross.